Building an Artificial Habitat

 While most artificial habitats tend to wait for the local wildlife to discover them, some species are added that need immediate shelter once it is finished.
 Stocking is the term used for placing animals in a habitable area where they can flourish, and specialists are often contracted to provide the means to transport them.
 Their work is to identify the best specimens that will survive the transportation and adjustment to the new environment, and their work is often part of a drive to keep a species viable.

 Building an artificial habitat might seem nearly impossible, but it is being done more often as the need for human habitations grows.
 Keeping even a small space for nature has become part of the growing concern for saving the environment, and it is also a bonus for those who live in the area.
-They have the chance to enjoy nature in its own setting, and it also is designed to keep the animals from becoming pests that will take over their new neighborhood and homes.
+They have the chance to enjoy nature in its own setting, and it also is designed to keep the animals from becoming pests that will take over their new neighbourhood and homes.